 Types of Ab Exercises and Their Benefits

-There are many myths and misinformation in relation to this popular exercise – abdominal crunches.
-Some say that you should not do ab exercises every day, while others say that they only help to give you a nice figure; and there are those who argue that for them to have any effect at all, you must do at least 1,000 abdominals in each routine.
+There are many myths and a lot of misinformation surrounding this popular exercise of abdominal crunches.
+Some say that you should not do ab exercises every day, while others say that doing so will get you closer to your goal of a slim waist.
+There are those who argue that for them to have any effect at all, you have to do at least 1,000 crunches in each routine.
 Find out in the following article what types of ab exercises there are and what each of them accomplish.

 Tips for performing ab exercises

 Before learning what different types of ab exercises exist, it’s good to learn some basic points about them.
-The most important point is to do them correctly.
-But… what is the proper way to do abdominal exercises?
+The most important aspect of the exercise is doing it correctly.
+But what’s the proper way to do abdominal exercises?

-For example, you must be very careful with the back, and above all, the neck, which are the two regions most affected by a wrong movement.
-Your arms should be as open as possible so that the crunch is performed by the stomach and not another part of the body.
+For one, you must be very careful with the back and the neck, which are the two regions most affected by bad technique.
+Your arms should be as open as possible so that the crunch is done by the muscles of the stomach and not another part of the body.

-The abdominals are muscles that must be worked several days in the week and then rested on the other days.
+In order to improve, you should work muscles several days a week, but also give them some days of rest.
 If they are overworked, muscle fatigue and injuries may occur.
-If you are working the upper muscles or the oblique muscles, you should not bend the head or close the arms when lifting your body up.
+If you are working the upper muscles or the oblique muscles, you should not bend the head or jerk your arms when lifting your body up.

-Why is it necessary to do ab exercises?
+Why is it important to do ab exercises?

 To prevent back pain

-Exercise is the most effective treatment for neck and back pain, etc. But be careful, it should always be a specific activity that does not damage the area further.
-If you do not have a major illness in your spinal column, ab exercises can make your back even stronger.
+Exercise is the most effective treatment for neck pain, back pain, and several other types of pain.
+But be careful, as it should always be a specific activity that doesn’t damage the area further.
+As long as you don’t have a major illness in your spinal column, ab exercises can make your back stronger.

 To improve body posture

-If your abs are strong, not only will it help define your figure, but it will also improve your posture, by keeping your body upright.
-On the contrary, when we have weak abs, we tend to hunch our back and shoulders forward, which creates additional pains.
+If your abs are strong, not only will it help define your figure, but it will also improve your posture by keeping your body upright.
+On the contrary, when you have weak abs, you tend to hunch your back and shoulders forward, which creates additional pain.

 To combat swelling

-The abdominals serve to flush toxins and fats, as well as excess fluid, from the body.
+The abdominals serve to flush toxins fats, end excess fluid, from the body.
 They keep the stomach and intestines in top form.
-If we have toned abdominal muscles, the intestine can do its job better and we will avoid constipation.
+If you have toned abdominal muscles, the intestines can do their job better and you’ll help reduce constipation.

 To prevent sagging

-What different types of abdominal exercises are there?
+What are the different types of ab exercises?

-The following types of abdominal exercises are those that you probably do without realizing it.
-Pay attention to each one of them and find out what happens when you do it.
+The following types of abdominal exercises are those that you probably do without even realizing it.
+Pay attention to each one of them and find out what happens when you do them.